Three photos of people with different disabilities

 Students will:

-3. Become familiar with the HAPPEN program by listening to Shannon Munro, PhD, APRN-BC, FNP, describe the program on this podcast:
+3. Become familiar with the HAPPEN program by listening to Shannon Munro, PhD, APRN-BC, FNP, describe the program on the Delivering More, Together podcast:

 4. Review the following article about the HAPPEN initiative: Stevenson, L., Munro, S., Klocko, R., & Sayre, G. (2023).
 A mixed-methods evaluation of the national implementation of the Hospital-Acquired Pneumonia Prevention by Engaging Nurses (HAPPEN) initiative.
 Infection Control & Hospital Epidemiology, 44(3), 384-391. doi:10.1017/ice.2022.99. https://www.cambridge.org/core/journals/infection-control-and-hospital-epidemiology/article/abs/mixedmethods-evaluation-of-the-national-implementation-of-the-hospitalacquired-pneumonia-prevention-by-engaging-nurses-happen-initiative/EFE30889B944DED25572133017A9C027